Traincraft/Traincraft/README.md

 Regarding new features/behavior changes, please submit a new Suggestion to the issue tracker before you write any code.
 This helps keep everything organized, saves time, effort, and reduces negative experiences all around when a change turns out to be controversial.

-Setting up the project was made easy with the setup.bat file.<br/>
+Setting up the project was made easy with the setup.bat file (doesn't always work for eclipse, blame forge).<br/>
 Otherwise this project will follow standard Forge conventions.
 See [here](http://www.minecraftforge.net/wiki/Installation/Source)<br/>
 After you finish the tutorial or setup, if it has not already been defined, you must manually define the root path of your JDK installation folder, and the location of your :ForgeBin:<br/>
 You must also import the required API libraries for the related mods if it is not done automatically (ic2, Buildcraft, railcraft, etc).